 The 2010 Synthesis Report is based on a multitude of studies conducted over the course of many years of stream habitat and restoration monitoring in the Mono Basin.
-The recommended SEFs were developed as a shift in approach from "stream restoration" to "ecosystem maintenance" in order to meet specific ecosystem function targets as described in the 2010 Synthesis Report.
-Hydrologic year-type classifications are listed in Table 3 of the proposed amended licenses.
-In general, the SEFs differ from the current flow regime (i.e., minimum instream flows, channel maintenance flows, and SRFs) in the following ways:
+The recommended SEFs were developed as a shift in approach from "stream restoration" to "ecosystem maintenance" in order to meet specific ecosystem function

-- In Rush Creek and Lee Vining Creek, winter base flows will be lower; in Rush Creek peak flows will be higher in approximately 40 percent of the years (Wet-Normal, Wet, and Extreme-Wet years). - In Lee Vining Creek, the pattern and reliability of peak flows will be modified. - Parker Creek and Walker Creek will not be diverted. - The pattern of flow throughout the year will match more hydrograph components in order to more closely mimic the pattern of an unimpaired snowmelt stream.
+- In Rush Creek and Lee Vining Creek, winter baseflows will be lower; in Rush Creek peak flows will be higher in approximately 40 percent of the years (Wet-Normal, Wet, and Extreme-Wet years). - In Lee Vining Creek, the pattern and reliability of peak flows will be modified. - Parker Creek and Walker Creek will not be diverted. - The pattern of flow throughout the year will match more natural hydrograph components in order to more closely mimic the pattern of an unimpaired snowmelt stream.

 The 2010 Synthesis Report indicates that the fall and winter baseflows prescribed by D1631 for Rush and Lee Vining creeks are artificially high and likely contribute to low overall trout survival during winter periods.
-The proposed SEFs for these creeks include lower baseflows intended to increase winter holding habitat and increase adult trout condition factor and survivorship.
-The higher short-duration peak flows proposed for these creeks in certain year types are necessary for transport and deposit of sediment, re-confining channels, and the re-building of floodplains.
+The proposed SEFs for these creeks include lower baseflows intended to increase winter holding habitat and increase adult trout condition factor3 and survivorship.
+The higher short-duration peak flows proposed for these creeks in certain year types are necessary for transport and deposit of sediment, re-confining channels, and the re-building of floodplains, among other things.

 The proposed SEFs include new diversion rules for Lee Vining Creek, which would eliminate the rapid drops in the receding limbs of the hydrograph caused by LADWP's diversions.
+The new rules eliminate the need to attempt peak flow forecasting, which is difficult and, based on previous experience, was not always successful.
 Lee Vining Creek would be diverted most of the run-off year to increase the magnitude, duration, and frequency of GLR spills and to promote a cooler GLR pool for the tailwater fishery in Rush Creek.
 Lee Vining daily diversion rates would be based on the prevailing flow above the intake on Lee Vining Creek.
-The proposed amended licenses condition Lee Vining diversions so that (1) no diversions are allowed when streamflow is less than 30 cfs to protect riparian habitat and (2) no diversions are allowed when streamflow is greater than 250 cfs for protection of high flows, which enable geomorphic work in the stream.
+The proposed amended licenses condition Lee Vining Creek diversions so that (1) no diversions are allowed when streamflow is less than 30 cfs to protect riparian habitat and (2) no diversions are allowed when streamflow is greater than 250 cfs for protection of high flows, which enable geomorphic work in the stream.

-&lt;sup>3 Condition factor is generally calculated as a ratio between the observed weight and that expected from the observed length of individual fish and is used in fisheries management.
+3 Condition factor is generally calculated as a ratio between the observed weight and that expected from the observed length of individual fish and is used in fisheries management.
 The condition factor of a fish reflects physical and biological circumstances, and fluctuates by interaction among feeding conditions, parasitic infections and physiological factors (Le Cren 1951).